egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 If height is...
 Weight is...
 Grades are...
 Pen Color is...
 Pencil Color is...
 Eraser Number is... then Male

 Female Otherwise

+(A real model is lot more complex and contains lot more decision criterion.
+Stating one condition and assigning female if the condition is not met can be misleading.
+I wanted to inform the reader about that.)

 A model like this predicts differently even a small change in the inputs (possibly noise).
 The model has a high *variance* in its decisions.
 However, in the training data especially, it makes little to no error.